| |

 you live in an area where the opposite is the convention then the software

 may not work without modification.
+It is also possible

 that problems may be experienced in areas which do not show dates as DD/MM/YYYY,

 but no such problkems have been reported so far.
+If you have a problem

 with a regional issue you can either modify the software to suit or change